jjack15/CS402-Project-UTK/README.md

 ### Compile()
 The compile method will call use a call to exec() to execute g++ on the desired program with the -g option to enable its use in GDB.

+### Start()
+The start method will actually call gdb and begin the debugging process, as the name implies.
+Of note is the call to proc_open.